panosoft/elm-pgproxy/readme.md

-# Postgres Authenticating Proxy Server in Elm
+# Postgres Authenticating Proxy Service in Elm

-> This is a Proxy Server for the Elm [Postgres Effects Manager](https://github.com/panosoft/elm-postgres).
+> This is a Proxy Service for the Elm [Postgres Effects Manager](https://github.com/panosoft/elm-postgres).

-> This proxy server allows the Postgres Effects Manager to be used on the **client**.
+> This proxy service allows the Postgres Effects Manager to be used on the **client**.

-> The Postgres Effects Manager's native code when run on the client will delegate to a Proxy Server as was specified in its `clientSideConfig` call.
-This Proxy Server can be used directly or as a reference implementation.
+> The Postgres Effects Manager's native code when run on the client will delegate to a Proxy Service as was specified in its `clientSideConfig` call.
+This Proxy Service can be used directly or as a reference implementation.

 > This module is written as a **service** meaning that it must be housed in a server.
 See [Test code](#test-code) below for more info.

-> This implementation is an authenticating proxy server.
-It delegates authentication for each request to the application via an injected authentication function.
+> This implementation is an authenticating proxy service.
+It delegates authentication for each request to the server application.
+The authentication function is injected into the PGProxy service.
 Once authenticated, it honors the request.

 > It's built with the same Postgres Effects Manager as the client except it uses the server native code to make calls to the DB on behalf of the client.